What is the Finnish SUPER study?

 Institute for Molecular Medicine Finland (FIMM), University of Helsinki, lead the study in collaboration with the National Institute for Health and Welfare (THL).
 FIMM coordinated the sample collection, and THL was responsible for sample logistics.
 Five university hospital districts were involved in the sample collection.

-As part of the Stanley Global Neuropsychiatric Genomics Initiative, similar studies will be undertaken in Mexico, a Sub Saharan country and East Asian countries (to be announced later).
+As part of the Stanley Global Neuropsychiatric Genomics Initiative, similar studies have been made in Latin America, Africa and Asia.
 The Initiative, including the Finnish SUPER study, is funded by the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.